 Construction of the Project will generate minimal amounts of construction and demolition debris that will need to be disposed of at area landfills.
 Construction and demolition debris includes concrete, asphalt, wood, drywall, metals, and other miscellaneous and composite materials.
-California Assembly Bill (AB) 939, also known as the Integrated Waste Management Act, requires each city and county in the state to divert 50% of its solid waste from landfill disposal through source reduction, recycling, and compositing.
-Accordingly, much of this material will be recycled and salvaged.
-Materials not recycled will be disposed of at local landfills.
+California Assembly Bill (AB) 939, also known as the Integrated Waste Management Act, requires each city and county in the state to divert 50% of its solid waste from landfill disposal through source reduction, recycling, and composting.